 With global calls to protect 30% of land by 2030 as a climate solution, Chesapeake Conservancy uses artificial intelligence and groundbreaking data to accelerate progress in conserving landscapes vital to the Bay’s health and its cultural heritage while equitably connecting people to the Chesapeake.

-As principal partner for the National Park Service on the Chesapeake Bay Gateways Network and the Captain John Smith Chesapeake National Historic Trail, we’ve helped create 206 new public access sites.
+Partnering with the National Park Service, we’ve helped create 206 new public access sites.
 We are a leading organization in the coalition advocating for the Chesapeake National Recreation Area, which would bring National Park Service status to the Chesapeake Bay.

 Together with our partners, we have permanently protected some of the Bay’s special places like Werowocomoco, Blackwater National Wildlife Refuge, Harriet Tubman Underground Railroad National Historical Park, Mallows Bay National Marine Sanctuary, Fort Monroe National Monument, Elktonia Beach and Pissacoack along Fones Cliffs on the Rappahannock River.